Saves

 Barefoot shoes are the only shoes that are healthy for us and the planet.https://www.vivobarefoot.com/us/about-us-vivo

-I tend to appreciate companies that have a strong perspective on how they want to approach life.
+I tend to appreciate companies with a strong perspective on how they want to approach life.
 Vivobarefoot is definitely one of them.

 First Impressions